Our Work & Commitment Right Now

 - Monitoring the situation closely and adjusting our work to meet the needs of our community

-- Actively exploring web-based solutions to hosting meetings and workshops
+- Utilizing web-based solutions to host meetings and workshops

-- Sharing important information about community services and resources via this webpage and social media accounts Facebook, Twitter, Instagram, LinkedIn
+- Sharing important information about community services and resources via this directory and our social media: Facebook, Twitter, Instagram, LinkedIn

 How YOU Can Support & Help During this Challenging Time

-- Join us in following all health & safety guidelines published by Contra Costa Health Services: Stay at Home Order (March 31-May 3) & Prevention.
+- Join us in following all health & safety guidelines published by Contra Costa Health Services: Health Orders & Prevention.
 Everyone is required to stay home except to get food, care for a relative or friend, get necessary health care, or go to an essential job.
 If you go out, keep at least 6 feet of distance.
 Wash your hands frequently and cover your cough.
 Learn more.

 - Spend your dollars at Downtown businesses, especially restaurants!
 Many will remain open for to-go and delivery service.
 Visit our Business Directory for the most up to date info, check your inbox, and stay tuned to our social media for updates.